A Committee of the East Central Area Literacy Council

 Daniel Woodward, Artist-Visual, musical, and verbal

-Meetings are held via Zoom the 2nd Wednesday of each month at 5 pm
+Meetings are held via Zoom the 2nd Monday of each month at 5 pm.
+Hybrid meetings are held via Zoom and in-person at the Rolla Public Library.

 Register to become a Volunteer: https://ecaliteracy.org/volunteer/